CyberWarrior91/python-project-49/README.md

 How to install
-In Bash put the following command: python3 -m pip install --user git+https://github.com/CyberWarrior91/python-project-49.git
+In Bash put the following command:

+python3 -m pip install --user git+https://github.com/CyberWarrior91/python-project-49.git

 How to launch a game
-In Bash put one of the following commands: brain-even brain-calc brain-gcd brain-progression brain-prime
+In Bash put one of the following commands:

+brain-even

+brain - calc

+brain-gcd

+brain-progression

+brain-prime

 Video instructions on how to install and launch each game: